libktx/ktx/script/README.md

 the engine instance, IDE might not be able to pick them up without additional setup.
 * **Scripts might be unable to infer the generic types.** Avoid passing generic objects as variables to the scripts.
 * **Targets Java 8.** Using newer language features might result in exceptions.
+* **Scripts with receivers cannot contain any import statements.** This only affects the `KotlinScriptEngine.evaluateOn` methods.

 #### Advantages over using `ScriptEngine` directly